CavCed/Data-Analytics-Portfolio/SQL/Code X /Full Analysis.md

 ----
 ## Step 2: Data Exploratory:
 #### Data Cleaning Process:
-Once the datasets were downloaded, they were uploaded to Google's cloud platform Big Query for date cleaing and exploratory using GoogleSQL.
+Once the datasets were downloaded, they were uploaded to Google's cloud platform Big Query for data cleaing and exploratory using GoogleSQL.

-After review, this dataset is very clean due to no duplicates, null, or missing values allowing for an accurate analysis.
+After review, this dataset is very clean as there are no duplicates, null, or missing values allowing for an accurate analysis.

 #### Data Exploratory

 ##### 1. Demographic Insights

-Who Prefers Energy Drinks more? - Males
+Who Prefers Energy Drinks more? - A: Males

 ![image](https://github.com/CavCed/Data-Analytics-Portfolio/assets/154090883/e7a86b7b-13cb-42b9-be86-3540e019ddb7)